 Offered: Fall

-Applies toward the world cultures university requirement (wc) general education requirement.
+Applies toward the world cultures university requirement (WC) general education requirement.

 Prerequisite: EN 111 recommended.